What Are the Symptoms of Heavy Metal Toxicity?

 Has chelation therapy been studied in clinical trials?

-Chelation therapy has been studied in numerous clinical trials, notably the TACT (Trial to Assess Chelation Therapy) for heart disease.
-Results suggest potential benefits for cardiovascular health, particularly in diabetes patients, but more research is needed.
-Functional medicine practitioners cautiously incorporate such findings, emphasizing individualized treatment, holistic support, and chelation for optimized outcomes.
+Yes, chelation therapy has been studied in clinical trials, including the TACT (Trial to Assess Chelation Therapy) for heart disease.
+Some findings suggest potential cardiovascular benefits, particularly in certain populations, though more research is needed.

 Are there any success stories from patients who have undergone chelation therapy?